Sujan-Bhattarai12/parameter-uncertainty/README.md

 # Measure of parameter uncertainty using High Performance computing and Machine Learning

 ## Overview
 This project leverages the power of supercomputing to handle and analyze extensive climate data produced by climate modeling at the National Center for Atmospheric Research (NCAR).
 The model used for this data is part of the Intergovernmental Panel on Climate Change (IPCC) climate prediction efforts.
+The shear volume size of the data is 4TB, which will be handled with cluster computing, resource provided by UCAR and UCSB.

 ## Objectives
-The main goal of this project is to make the vast amount of climate modeling output easier to navigate and understand through advanced machine learning techniques and data visualization.
+The main goal of this project to use the principle of parameter uncertainty in quantifying the effects of each variables in a output.
+In simple term, the project will measure which variable has how much of influence.

 ## Methodology
-1. **Data Handling**: Utilized supercomputing resources to process and manage the large volume of climate data.
+1. **Data Handling**: Utilized supercomputing resources to process and manage the large volume of NETCDF climate data.
 2. **Gaussian Regression**: Implemented Gaussian regression methods to estimate trend lines for every single variable within the dataset.
 This helped in visualizing the long-term trends and patterns in the data.
 3. **Sensitivity Analysis**: Applied the Fourier Amplitude Sensitivity Test (FAST) to measure the sensitivity of the model outputs to various input variables.
 This helped in identifying which variables had the highest influence on the model predictions.